• HOME

 Anatomic Relationships, 1995-2004

-The Anatomic Relationships paintings are a series of diptychs, triptychs and polyptychs.
+The Anatomic Relationships (Wave 1) are a series of diptychs.
 Each painting depicts a specific isolated, dissected human body part from a medical book in painstaking detail and in an oversized fashion on canvas with acrylic paint.
 The words in the paintings create a dialogue between the individual panels as well as between the panels and the viewer.
 The numbers refer to the classification system used in medical books.
-Literally speaking, the subcutaneous parts are out in the open, but in a deeper sense its cultural and social taboos, like death and sexuality, are being uncovered.
+Literally speaking, the subcutaneous parts are out in the open, but in a deeper sense cultural and social taboos, like death and sexuality, are being uncovered.

 Ten Commandments